 The 4C’s are essential to determining the value of any polished diamond.
 They are; Color, Clarity, Carat, and Cut.

-Color is measured by the eye under strict lighting conditions and grade on a scale from D – Z. D represents a diamond devoid of any color.
-All proceeding grades, E, F, G…Z, represent the gradual gradation of color seen with in the diamond.
+Color is measured by the eye under strict lighting conditions and graded on a scale from D – Z. D is the highest color grade.
+D colors have the least amount of color present in a diamond.
+All proceeding grades, E, F, G…Z, represent the gradual increase of color with in the diamond.
 Diamonds are color graded loose (unset), on a pure white surface.
 It is important that the gem is graded table side down; the brilliance of the diamond makes it much too difficult to judge the color table side up.
 For many year the industry considered diamonds in the D, E, and F color grades as “colorless” and G, H, I, J as “near colorless”.

 Carat (1 cts. = 0.2 grams) is the easiest factor to determine.
 It is simply the weight of the diamond to the nearest hundredth of a carat.
 Carat weight can greatly effect value, the larger the rough diamond the more rare it is, thus per carat price of polished diamonds increases in relation to weight.

 Cut, this has been traditionally the hardest C to define.
 It encompasses two ideas: the first is simple, it is the overall shape of the diamond and facet arrangment: Round Brilliant, Emerald Cut, Pear Shape, Princess Cut, Radiant Cut, Marquise Cut, Cushion Cut and Asscher Cut to name the most common.
-The second idea, much more difficult to define, is how the cut affects the gems use of light, i.e. brilliance, scintillation and dispersion.
+The second, much more difficult to define, is how the the number, size and angle of each facet affects the gems use of light, i.e. brilliance, scintillation and dispersion.
 The angles at which the facets of a diamond are cut in relation to its table and the size and length of certain facets greatly affect its appearance.